Cutaneous B-Cell Lymphoma

 - Primary Cutaneous Marginal Zone B-Cell Lymphoma: This slow-growing lymphoma is the second most common form of CBCL and appears as pink or red lesions, nodules, and/ or tumors, most commonly found on the torso or arms.

-- Primary Cutaneous Diffuse Large B-Cell Lymphoma, Leg-Type: This lymphoma usually appears as solitary or multiple An abnormal mass or swelling of tissue, that can occur anywhere in the body. nodules on the legs, arms, and/or torso and is less common but usually more Lymphomas that are fast growing and generally need to be treated immediately.
-Also called intermediate-grade or high-grade lymphomas. (fast-growing), developing over weeks or months.
+- Primary Cutaneous Diffuse Large B-Cell Lymphoma, Leg-Type: This lymphoma usually appears as solitary or multiple tumor nodules on the legs, arms, and/or torso and is less common but usually more aggressive (fast-growing), developing over weeks or months.

 - Primary Cutaneous Diffuse Large B-Cell Lymphoma, Other: This describes a group of very rare lymphomas, including intravascular large B-cell lymphoma, T-cell–rich large B-cell lymphoma, plasmablastic lymphoma, and anaplastic B-cell lymphoma that usually appear on the head, torso, and extremities.